-In common with all exterior surface coatings, the colour of your paint finish may be affected by U.V. light.
-Resene uses the finest pigments commercially available, but even these are liable to change after constant exposure to sunlight.
+Like all exterior surface coatings, the colour of your paint finish may be affected by U.V. light.
+Resene uses high quality concentrated tinters, but even these are liable to change after constant exposure to sunlight.
 Any changes will be gradual, but after a few years the difference between shaded and exposed areas may become noticeable.

 Resene paints are designed to resist fading, however the combined presence of strong U.V. light and lime in the surface can lead to premature fading.
 Sometimes lime staining is mistaken for fading.
 Lime staining occurs when the lime in the surface has leached through and is deposited on top of the paint surface as a white deposit that looks similar to fading.
 If this occurs, the lime must be blocked off with a suitable paint system.
 Resene recommends all fresh plaster surfaces are coated with Resene Limelock first.

-Resene Sun Defier U.V. protective glaze may be used as a finish coat over freshly painted bright organic hues and shades to protect these more vulnerable pigments against fading.
+Resene Clearcoat UVS U.V. protective glaze may be used as a finish coat over freshly painted bright organic hues and shades to protect these more vulnerable pigments against fading.

 ‘Chalking’ refers to the formation of a white, chalky powder on the surface of the paint film, which often occurs as the paint weathers and the binder is slowly degraded by sunshine and moisture, releasing the binder’s hold on the pigment.
 Over time nearly all paints will show some chalking when they are subject to outdoor exposure.
 Old paint is likely to be chalky.